TracyRe/find-a-doc/README.md

 ### Assumptions
 * Doctors may have multiple practices with multiple phone numbers and addresses
 * Practice addresses and phone numbers may be duplicated in the database
+* Not all practices list a website
-* For the purpose of this project, I will use only the first practice address and the first phone number available
+* For the purpose of this project, I will use
+ * Only the first practice address available
+ * Only the first phone number available in the first practice listed
+ * A website only if listed for the first practice listed

 ### Development Specs